gcallah/BookReviews/bcgen.md

 Well, no, they are not: if they were, then the authors could not do anything with them.
 What they are is **difficult** to read binary files.

+The authors take some time describing their experimental set up, in which they compare their model again several other natural language processing models to see how similar the comments they generate are to the original source code comments.
+They find their model performs significantly better than the state-of-the-art baselines.

+When the comments generated were rated by human programmers, the BCGen model also outperformed its rivals.

+Nevertheless, the scores for both similarity of the generated comments to the original comments, and the scores assigned by the humans, were not top marks.

+So this brings us back to question to from above: is the activity of automated comment generation actually more helpful than harmful?
+Unfortunately, the authors do not address this point.
+Furthermore, for the activities in which by code analysis is used, such as detecting malware, they do not show that interspersing the bytecode with comments is actually helpful.

+In summary, this is a very interesting project that has improved the state of the art in automated comment generation.
+But whether it will have practical benefits remains to be seen.